garthenweb/minassic/readme.md

 If you find any bugs, please report them at the issue section or fix them and just start a pull request.

 Please be sure that this project is in early stage and may contain bugs.

+## Knowen Bugs

+* Inlining big files is not a good idea because the server will save it in memory and garbage collection can never clean it up.
+Moreover, if you even try to inline big files like jQuery you will get an error by now.

 ## License ##